Clone Type

 Introduction

-The Git version control system defaults to downloading a full copy of the repository on the server.
-Studio Pro allows you to select a different mechanism for cloning to optimize for your needs, such as working offline or working with a large repository.
+The Git version control system defaults to downloading a full copy of the repository from the server.
+Studio Pro allows you to select a different cloning mechanism to allow you to optimize for your needs, such as working offline or working with a large repository.

 Clone Types

-Currently Studio Pro supports two different clones types.
-Different types only affect the way the repository is stored on your local device and does not affect the app itself.
+Currently, Studio Pro supports two different clones types.
+The clone type only affects the way the repository is stored on your local device and does not affect the app itself.

 Full Clone